- The error CODE 0xc1900107 happens due to a failed Windows upgrade and might screw your system.

 - Make sure you update all of your drivers to prevent this error.
 You can use a third-party app to do it.

 - Running the built-in update troubleshooter is also a great way to deal with this issue.

 - You could also perform a DISM and SFC scan to check for damaged partitions.

-As you probably know, Microsoft imagines Windows 10 as service.
+As you probably know, Microsoft imagines Windows 10 as a service.
 That means you have only one operating system, with frequent updates that enhance and improve it.

 Windows 10 is known for causing various update errors to users, but in this article, we’re going to talk about one particular problem – error code 0xc1900107 (or update error 0xc1900107).

-Error 0xc1900107 can prevent you from installing certain updates, and by doing so your system security might be affected.
+Windows 10 upgrade error 0xc1900107 can prevent you from installing certain updates, and by doing so your system security might be affected.
 Speaking of this error, here are some similar issues users reported: